 Understanding E Visas

-E-1 visas are designed to allow the visa holder to live in the United States while conducting trade between the United States and the visa holder’s country.
+E-1 visas allow the visa holder to live in the United States while conducting trade between the United States and the visa holder’s country.
 E-2 visas allow the visa holder to start or acquire and operate a business in United States.
 The E visa is different from other employment visa classifications and must be approached carefully by practitioners who are new to its substantive and procedural idiosyncrasies.

 Some differences of the E Visas include:

 - A treaty of commerce and navigation be in place between the United States and the sponsoring enterprise’s home nation (click here for a list of E visa treaty countries).

 - The classification requires an E visa holder share the nationality of the visa sponsor.